technofocus-pte/dynmc365cntctcntrpvt/Lab 09/Lab 9 - Create and use agent experience profiles.md

 18. Turn on the toggle against the option in the **Productivity Pane** as per the screnshot to enable it for the agent.

-19. Enable the available productivity tools that the agents can access when they work on their assigned tasks.
+19. Enable the available productivity tools that the agents can access (**Copilot, Agent Script, Smart assist**)when they work on their assigned tasks.

 20. Select **Save and Close**